cheap-glitch/git-grapnel/README.md

 This  hook is  run whenever  pushing to  a remote,  and can  be bypassed  by the `--no-verify` option.

-It automatically runs any linting and testing scripts present in `package.json`, and prevents the transfer of objects should any of them fail.
+It  automatically lints  the codebase  and run  the testing  scripts present  in `package.json`, preventing the transfer of objects should any of them fail.

 ### [`post-merge`](https://github.com/cheap-glitch/git-grapnel/blob/main/src/post-merge.sh)
 This hook  is run after  a successful merge.
 It  reinstalls the Node  modules as